 Cyber risks are relatively new, but quickly growing to be a substantial exposure to all businesses, big and small.
 The possibility of cyber liability lawsuits is a reality that every business owner should consider, especially small business owners.
 Small businesses feel the effects of cyber attacks stronger due to limited resources.
 Thus, are more vulnerable.

-The negative effects and risks include:
+The negative effects and risks of a cyber attack include:

 - Identity theft & personal information of you and your clients released (credit card numbers, passwords, address, email address, social insurance number, etc.)